chenjiayi8/ElementalScope/README.md

 # ElementalScope

-This project is a graphical user interface (GUI) application developed in Python.
+ElementalScope is a graphical user interface (GUI) application developed in Python.
 It is designed to analyze and visualize data from the EDX detector.
 The application allows users to load and manipulate data from various sources, such as HDF5 files and element csv files.

 ## Features
 - Data Loading: The application provides functionality to load data from HDF5 files and element csv files.